 - Know, understand and adhere to University policies.
 Be well versed in the rationale behind them so that you can inform students of this information properly

-by January 31, 2021: (We will continue to accept applications until the GA position
+Application materials must be submitted to Dan Sandberg at [email protected] by January 21, 2022.
+We will continue to accept applications until the GA position has been filled.

 - Current resume or CV